wombleton/gitlaw-nz/acts/R/Remuneration Authority Act 1977.md

 [s 12(1)(a)(v)][14]

-*   Schedule 4: substituted, on 1 April 1988, by section 14 of the Higher Salaries Commission Amendment Act 1988 (1988 No 24).
+*   Schedule 4: replaced, on 1 April 1988, by section 14 of the Higher Salaries Commission Amendment Act 1988 (1988 No 24).
 *   Schedule 4 heading: amended, on 1 April 2003, by [section 3(2)][0] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).

-The adjudicator of the Motor Vehicle Disputes Tribunal appointed under [section 83][97] of the Motor Vehicle Sales Act 2003
+The adjudicator of the Motor Vehicle Disputes Tribunal appointed under [section 83][106] of the Motor Vehicle Sales Act 2003

-The chair of the tribunal under the [Weathertight Homes Resolution Services Act 2006][98]
+The chair of the tribunal under the [Weathertight Homes Resolution Services Act 2006][107]

 The Chief of Air Force